-- 2.1 CONDUCTOR AND CABLE APPLICATIONS - A. Do not use conductors and cables for applications other than as permitted by NFPA 70 and product listing. - B. Provide single conductor building wire installed in suitable raceway unless otherwise indicated, permitted, or required. - C. Nonmetallic-sheathed cable is not permitted. - D. Underground feeder and branch-circuit cable is not permitted. - E. Service entrance cable is not permitted. - F. Metal-clad cable is permitted only as follows: - 1.
+- 2.1 CONDUCTOR AND CABLE APPLICATIONS - A. Do not use conductors and cables for applications other than as permitted by NFPA 70 and product listing. - B. Provide single conductor building wire installed in suitable raceway unless otherwise indicated, permitted, or required. - C. Nonmetallic-sheathed cable is permitted only as follows: - 1.
 Where not otherwise restricted, may be used: - a.
+For branch circuiting within apartments only. - In addition to other applicable restrictions, may not be used: a.
+Unless approved by Authority Having Jurisdiction. - D. Underground feeder and branch-circuit cable is not permitted. - E. Service entrance cable is not permitted. - F. Armored cable is not permitted.
-Where concealed above accessible ceilings for final connections from junction boxes to luminaires. - 1) Maximum Length: 6 feet. - b.
-Where concealed in hollow stud walls, under raised floors, and above ceilings for branch circuits and feeders to dwelling units. - 2.
-In addition to other applicable restrictions, may not be used:

-- a.
-Unless approved by Owner.

-- b.
-Where not approved for use by the authority having jurisdiction.

-- c.
-Where exposed to view.

-- d.
-Where exposed to damage.

-- e.
-For damp, wet, or corrosive locations.
+- G. Metal-clad cable is permitted only as follows: - 1.
+Where not otherwise restricted, may be used: - a.
+Where concealed above accessible ceilings for final connections from junction boxes to luminaires. - 1) Maximum Length: 6 feet. - 2.
+In addition to other applicable restrictions, may not be used: - a.
+Unless approved by Owner. - b.
+Where not approved for use by the authority having jurisdiction. - c.
+Where exposed to damage. - d.
+For damp, wet, or corrosive locations. - 3.
+Base bid shall include limited use of MC cable as described above.
+Provide alternate pricing to Owner for use of MC cable for branch circuitry where allowed per NEC.